getalp/Self-Supervised-Learning-HAR/README.md

 There are many variations to the provided pre-trained models.

-Eg., The architecture used, the SSL technique used and the dataset that was left-out.
+E.g., The architecture used, the SSL technique used, and the dataset that was left out.

-We provide scripts to load the pretrained model
+We provide scripts to load the pre-trained model
 After downloading the desired models, please import and add the following code:

 ```